Q. Some homeschool co-ops offer credits for courses. Should I give my children credits for the classes I teach them at home?

 The parent of a high school student is NOT required to submit a transcript with grades and credits to the superintendent.
 However, it is very helpful to have a standardized record when applying to colleges, joining the military, or applying for certain jobs.

-NOTE: Parents can develop their own transcripts or use the new easy-to-use homeschool transcript service provided by HEAV.
+NOTE: Parents can develop their own transcripts or use the easy-to-use, personalized, homeschool transcript service provided by HEAV.